 NAIDOC stands for National Aborigines and Islanders Day Observance Committee.
 This committee was once responsible for organising national activities during NAIDOC Week and its acronym has endured as the name of the week itself.

 NAIDOC Week is a national celebration of the history, culture and achievements of Aboriginal and Torres Strait Islander peoples and an opportunity to highlight and support Hobsons Bay's Aboriginal and Torres Strait Islander community.
-When 2017 events have been confirmed, we will list on this page.

 Rivers to Recognition